-1. THAT the Committee recommend that Council adopt the proposed amendments to the Tenant Assistance Policy, as outlined in Section 6.0 of this report.

-- 2. THAT the Committee recommend that Council adopt the amended Tenant Assistance Policy attached as Appendix B, with a delayed effective date of 2023 January 01. - 3.
+- 1. THAT Council adopt the proposed amendments to the Tenant Assistance Policy, as outlined in Section 6.0 of this report. - 2.
+THAT Council adopt the amended Tenant Assistance Policy (Appendix B), with a delayed effective date of 2023 January 01. - 3.
 THAT a copy of this report be shared with rental housing stakeholders including the Association of Community Organizations for Reform Now (ACORN), LandlordBC, the Tenant Resource and Advocacy Centre (TRAC), and Urban Development Institute (UDI).